-The Gone Gods: Dan’s life is thrown into disarray when he meets a mythical dryad, posing as strange young woman, who steals his heart and upsets his family life.
+The Gone Gods: Dan’s life is thrown into disarray when he meets a mythical dryad, posing as a strange young woman, who steals his heart and upsets his family life.

 For Frances’ website click here

 By George Tsappis

 A Peasant Boy in Cyprus: A story about a host of extraordinary events and characters seen through the eyes of a boy growing up in a Cypriot village during the nineteen forties and fifties.

 The Propitiators: Edgar Edmund Brownhart, a young writer, regains consciousness in a cold and musty room with no idea where he is, who he is, or even what he looks like.

 A Peasant Virgin in London: an idealistic young man is compelled to escape the escalating violence of the colonial conflict in Cyprus and comes to live with his brother in London.
 But London is not what he thought it would be.

 Tales from my Street: from a range of extraordinary characters to the beautiful August afternoon when bloody violence comes to the street…